parminder7/kafka-handsOn/README.md

 `myid` file consists of a single line containing id of node.

 `2888` this is the port used by followers to connect to leader and `3888` is for leader election.
+(Make sure these ports are open on nodes)